Quit India speech

-The Quit India speech was given by Mahatma Gandhi on the eve of the Quit India Movement, 8 August 1942.
+The Quit India speech (Hindustani: भारत छोड़ो भाषण, بھارت چھوڑو تقریر) was given by Mahatma Gandhi on the eve of the Quit India Movement, 8 August 1942.
 His address was issued shortly before midnight, at the Gowalia Tank Maidan park in Bombay (present-day Mumbai), which has since been renamed August Kranti Maidan (August Revolution Ground).

 The speech was given in support of the Indian independence movement, which worked towards the end of British colonial rule.
-He called for determined, but passive resistance and civil disobedience based on the principles of satyagraha ("truthful request"), that signified the certitude that Gandhi foresaw for the movement, best described by his call to "Do or Die".
+He called for determined, but passive resistance and civil disobedience based on the principles of satyagraha ("truthful request"), that signified the certitude that Gandhi foresaw for the movement, best described by his call to "Do or Die", declaring, “We shall either free India or die in the attempt; we shall not live to see the perpetuation of our slavery”.

 However, the movement did not end on a high note, since in less than twenty-four hours after giving his speech, Gandhi and almost the entire Indian National Congress leadership were imprisoned by the British colonial government under the grounds of the Defense of India Act.
 A greater number of Congress leaders would spend the rest of the war in jail.
 The Quit India speech is commonly referred to as the unifying call to action, in pursuit of Indian independence during WWII-wartime India.